-Hardware mining is a costly process, from buying the correct hardware to paying high electricity bills.
+Hardware mining is costly, from buying the correct hardware to paying high electricity bills.
 Also, if a miner does not have ample space, it would create a hot and noisy environment, which might not even provide them with many blockchain rewards.

 Cloud mining is a cheaper and more convenient option.
-Miners only need a Dogecoin wallet, and to join a Scrypt-based cloud mining pool like Nice Hash or Genesis Mining.
+Miners only need a Dogecoin wallet to join a Scrypt-based cloud mining pool like Nice Hash or Genesis Mining.

 The disadvantages of cloud mining include mining pools not being transparent about their mining processes.
-Also, the reward share might not be an accurate representation of the mining pool’s success.
+Also, the reward share might not accurately represent the mining pool’s success.
 Users also need to sign contracts that could last years.
 The crypto market is a fast-moving industry, so cloud miners might be stuck mining low-value crypto.

 Also, cloud miners pay a fixed rental fee.
 This means that it is not tied to the value of the mined coin.
 If Dogecoin heavily depreciates, miners still need to pay the same fee.